 Robberies and violent assaults have occurred near tourist facilities.
-Ensure that your personal belongings, passports and other travel documents are secure at all times.
+Ensure that your personal belongings and passports and other travel documents are secure at all times.
 Avoid unpatrolled beaches and unpopulated areas, especially after dark.
 Check with local authorities to determine which beaches are safe.

 Do not carry large amounts of cash or wear jewellery.

-Petty crime increases during annual celebrations such as the Carnival in February and the Creole Music Festival in October.
+Petty crime increases during annual celebrations such as Carnival in February and the World Creole Music Festival in October.

 Traffic drives on the left.
 Roadside assistance is not widely available.
-Roads are narrow and steep with few guardrails.
-A lack of traffic signs, lane markings and warnings poses hazards.
+Roads are narrow, steep and lack guardrails, traffic signs, lane markings and hazard warnings.
 Roads outside the capital are unlit.
 Night driving should be undertaken with care.
 Road maps are essential.
 Car rentals are available.
 Purchase sufficient car insurance.

 General safety information